mid2SUPAERO/Outputs/README.md

-# Outputs
+# Outputs (past talks)

-You can find here recent slides from past talks
+MDO in academia: From Classrooms to Research (and vice versa) 19/11/19 [at IRT SE](https://github.com/mid2SUPAERO/Outputs/blob/master/MDOinACADEMIA-compressed.pdf)

-How do we use OpenMDAO in our Research activities at ONERA/SUPAERO (and also in classrooms) 21/11/19 [at Ohio Aerospace Institute](https://github.com/mid2SUPAERO/Outputs/blob/master/OpenMDAO_Cleveland_LIGHT2-compressed.pdf)
+How do we use OpenMDAO in our Research activities at ONERA/SUPAERO (and also in classrooms) 21/10/19 [at Ohio Aerospace Institute](https://github.com/mid2SUPAERO/Outputs/blob/master/OpenMDAO_Cleveland_LIGHT2-compressed.pdf)

 Small recipes on Surrogate modeling and Bayesian optimization 3/10/19 [at TU DELFT](https://github.com/mid2SUPAERO/Outputs/blob/master/Recipes_DELFT-3-10-19-compressed.pdf)